-We invite all local high school counselors to bring their own breakfast to work and join us for a virtual information session on either Sept.
-15th (Statesboro and Armstrong) or Sept.
-17th (Liberty).
+We invite all local high school counselors to bring their own breakfast to work and join us for a virtual information session.
 During these events, Admissions staff will discuss the latest changes in Freshman, Transfer, and Dual Enrollment admissions requirements; as well provide updates on scholarships, campus tours, virtual events, and all the new initiatives taking place at Georgia Southern.
 These events are a great way to network with other counselors, learn more about what’s new at Georgia Southern, and receive information about upcoming admissions events.

 Registration is required.

 - Thursday, January 28th | 9 AM | REGISTER HERE

 Counselor Visit Day gives school counselors the opportunity to visit Georgia Southern’s Statesboro and Armstrong Campuses.
 Counselors participate in information sessions and campus tours on each campus and have the opportunity to network with Admissions staff and students.
 Lunch and snacks are provided for all-day participants, as well as transportation between campuses and limited same-day transportation from Atlanta.
 Participants from Augusta and Jacksonville will have the opportunity to share their information if they are interested in car pooling with other participants from the area.